donpaul999/memesender/README.md

 # memesender
-A newsletter for getting memes weekly on your email:
+A newsletter for getting memes weekly on your email.
+Beta Version!